env0/env0-trivy-plugin/README.md

-In this example we will run `tfsec` analysis on your root folder before the "Terraform Plan" step of a deploy.
+In this example we will run `trivy` analysis on your root folder before the "Terraform Plan" step of a deploy.
 We will call that step "My Step Name":

 ```yaml
 version: 2